PostHog/posthog.com/contents/blog/cheaper-analytics.md

 ## What's the downside of sending this type of event?

-This change is designed for price-sensitive teams that are looking to reduce their spending on analytics (often but not always hobbyists or indie developers without funding and a large number of low value users, such as someone bootstrapping a b2c product, or alternatively an extremely high volume business trying to optimize a very high spend more carefully).
-If you send persons without properties, there are some downsides of this tradeoff:
+If you are a price sensitive customer, we'd recommend you make this change for anonymous traffic.

+The reason we don't recommend this for _all_ anonymous traffic if you are less price sensitive is that if you send persons without properties, there are some downsides of this tradeoff:

 * users' profiles won't have any properties set (such as email addresses), so you won't be able to identify specific users
 * you can't filter your visualizations based on user properties, or adjust targeting of cohorts based on them
-* you won't be able to track users across multiple visits or across different devices - they will show up as separate users
+* you won't be able to track users across multiple visits, multiple sites or across different devices - they will show up as separate users
+* you won't be able to use our "transformer" plugins - such as geoip

 All of our functionality, with the above limitations, will still work even at this dramatically lower price.